mathaimoua/SAMAN/README.md

 ## Deployment
 All registered users are admins of their own assets, locations, and containers.
 Users cannot manage other users but could be part of future updates.

-# Simple Asset Management
-Simple Asset Management (SAMAN) is exactly what the name suggests, easy organizing of your belongings.
-SAMAN makes it easy for any organization or individual to get organized and help reduce unnecessary losses.
-Unlike other asset management software, SAMAN does NOT cost an arm and a leg, in fact, it's free!

 ## Versioning
 I used Git and GitHub for version control.